AlistairBiswas/AlistairBiswas.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello, I'm Mishfaqur Rahman!"
+title: "Hello there, I'm Alistair!"
-excerpt: "Welcome to my academic portfolio"
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/